berinaniesh/berinaniesh.xyz/src/index.md

 ## Hello everyone

-I am Berin Aniesh and I know a thing or two about computers, programming and linux.
+I am Berin Aniesh and I know a thing or two about computers, programming, databases and linux.

+This website is a WIP and will update it as I get time.

 Drop me an [email](mailto:berinaniesh@gmail.com) if you have something to say.